Monmouth Kitchen | Covent Garden Restaurant

 3) Not a huge amount.

 4) Monmouth Kitchen.

 The latter of which is situated on Monmouth Street, and serves up a menu of high-end Peruvian and Italian dishes, all rustled up by the Nobu’s former Head of Private Dining.

 The interior itself is commensurately good looking, with marble table-tops, and lattices of grey-painted bricks breaking up the space.
 The menu is split almost literally down the middle, half Italian, half modern Peruvian.
 Expect:

 Tacos with scallop ceviche make a good place to start, while lobster salad with chilli lemon dressing or their signature smoked lamb cutlets with red anticucho sauce (served on a hot lava stone) make an even better place to continue.

-Antipasti has bresaola with lemon & Pecorino, or a trio of bruscettas, while the larger courses include pan-fried salmon with Calabrian chilli salsa, or a simple chicken & spinach risotto.
+Antipasti has bresaola with lemon & Pecorino, or a trio of bruschettas, while the larger courses include pan-fried salmon with Calabrian chilli salsa, or a simple chicken & spinach risotto.

-The booze goes slightly further in blending the cultures, by literally doing so with drinks like the Andean Negroni (Campari is out, a pisco & grape liqueur is in) or the Monmouth Fizz with pisco, lime, and Prosecco.
+The booze goes slightly further in blending the cultures, doing so quite literally with drinks like the Andean Negroni (Campari is out, a pisco & grape liqueur is in) or the Monmouth Fizz with pisco, lime, and Prosecco.
 And if that all sounds delicious?